Twenty pounds (British coin)

 The British twenty pound (£20) coin is a commemorative denomination of sterling coinage, first issued by the Royal Mint in 2013.
 It is minted in .999 fine silver.
 Twenty pound coins are legal tender but are intended as souvenirs and are almost never seen in general circulation.

 Design

 The designs which have appeared on the twenty pound coin's reverse are summarised in the table below.

 Welsh Dragon £20

-From 2016-2020 the royal mint has produced a Welsh Dragon £20 on a backdrop of the Visitor centre at the Royal mint experience.
+From 2016 to 2020 the Royal Mint produced a Welsh Dragon £20 on a backdrop of the visitor centre at the Royal Mint Experience.
 Some of these years have been accompanied by the same coin on a backdrop of the Welsh flag.
-The Visitor centre coin could only be purchased at the shop.
+The visitor centre coin could only be purchased at the shop.